Alba Torrens

 Alba Torrens Salom (born 30 August 1989) is a Spanish female basketball player at the small forward position.
-She is currently captain of Valencia Basket.

 She previously played for UMMC Ekaterinburg.
 Winner of six EuroLeague titles with three clubs and eight medals with the Spanish senior team, she is considered one of the best European players of the 2010s.
 After the February 2022 Russian invasion of Ukraine, she left the Russian team UMMC Ekaterinburg.

 Club career

 Celta Vigourban, Perfumerias Avenida

 Torrens started playing basketball in clubs in her native Balearic Islands before moving in 2003 to Segle XXI, where young talents are developed.
 She made her debut in the Spanish top-tier league with Celta Vigourban in the 2007–08 season.
 Perfumerías Avenida was her clubs for the next two seasons, winning the Spanish league and the Euroleague in 2011 under coach Lucas Mondelo.
 Despite being picked by the Connecticut Sun in the 2009 WNBA draft, she has repeatedly refused to join the WNBA because of the commitment to the national team.